 Managing stress during this time when it seems so much is out of your control can be hard to navigate.
 Dr. Aisha Shariq, told News4SA that self-care is of the utmost importance and recommends natural stress relievers such as exercise, coping techniques, and focusing on the positive aspects of life.

-See Also: The Impact of Carrying Student Loan Debt on Your Health
+See Also: The Impact of an Adderall Shortage on Individuals with ADHD

 The Centers for Disease Control and Prevention (CDC) also recognizes how challenging times of uncertainty can be.
 Common reactions to stress can include disbelief, feeling afraid or worried, experiencing a change in appetite or desires, having nightmares, suffering from headaches, and more.
 However, there are several healthy ways to cope with stress in a manner that puts your mind and body at ease.